Bački Jarak: History

 In 1267, there is mention of a place named Irig or Irišac.
 According to some opinions, this place was maybe located in the area of present-day Bački Jarak.
-This settlement was also recorded in 1703, while record from 1737 mention the existence of two settlements: Veliki Irišac and Mali Irišac.
+This settlement was also recorded in 1703, while records from 1737 mention the existence of two settlements: Veliki Irišac and Mali Irišac.
 Both settlements belonged to the Futog seigniory.

 The modern settlement was founded and settled by Evangelical Protestant ethnic Germans (Danube Swabians) in 1787 (before that, the place used to be barren area).
 In 1788, the settlement had 117 houses and population of 268 people.
 Administratively, the settlement was part of the Batsch-Bodrog County within the Habsburg Kingdom of Hungary.
 In 1796, Temerin and Bački Jarak were sold to Count Sándor Széchényi for a price of 80,000 forints.

 In 1848–1849, the settlement was part of autonomous Serbian Vojvodina and in 1849–1860 part of the Voivodeship of Serbia and Banat of Temeschwar, a separate Habsburg crown land.
 It was part of the Batschka-Torontal District (1849–1850) and Neusatz District (1850–1860) within the voivodeship.
 After the abolishment of the voivodeship in 1860, the settlement was again included into Batsch-Bodrog County.
 In the 1910 census, a majority of settlement inhabitants spoke the German language.

 In 1918, the settlement (as part of the Banat, Bačka and Baranja region) firstly became part of the Kingdom of Serbia and then part of the Kingdom of Serbs, Croats and Slovenes (later renamed to Yugoslavia).
 In 1918–19, the settlement was part of the Banat, Bačka and Baranja region and also (from 1918 to 1922) part of the Novi Sad district.
 From 1922 to 1929, the settlement was part of the Bačka Oblast and from 1929 to 1941 part of the Danube Banovina.
 From 1941 to 1944, the settlement was under Axis occupation and was attached to Horthy's Hungary.
 Since 1944, the town is part of autonomous Yugoslav Vojvodina, which (from 1945) was part of new socialist Serbia within Yugoslavia.